FortiGate

 Minimum = 34ms, Maximum = 43ms, Average = 37ms

-The benefit of above setup is that if wan1 goes unreachable, traffic between the hosts at both locations will be flowing over wan2 connection.
+The benefit of the above setup is that if wan1 goes unreachable, traffic between the hosts at both locations will flow over the wan2 connection.

-The above scenario can also work without SD-WAN interface.
+The above scenario can also work without an SD-WAN interface.

-Instead of a SD-WAN interface, static routes for each WAN interface should be configured.
+Instead of an SD-WAN interface, static routes for each WAN interface should be configured.